 Juany works as the Director of International Relations and has the lead role in building relationships with universities and other institutions, across the UK and Europe.
 She also shares responsibility for the growth and strategic direction of the organisation.

 Tefa is from Cocentaina, a small town in Alicante, Spain.
 She studied Business and Administration there.
 She lived in London for the last 10 years, where she became fluent in English and worked in tourism for most of those years.
-She volunteered with us during two months as a volunteer coordinator and in March 2017 she was promoted as the new Assistant Manager for Volunteers and Marketing.
-She also manages the HELP English programe and looks after the finances in Peru.
+She volunteered with us during two months as a volunteer coordinator and in March 2017 she was promoted as the new Assistant Manager for Volunteers, and also manages the HELP English programme.

 Jessica is from Surrey, UK and studied European Studies and Spanish at King’s College, London.
 She first volunteered abroad in 2013 for an education charity in Ghana, and in 2015 she developed an English language project in four different areas of Tanzania.
 After university she interned for a London based charity where she worked in fundraising and communications.
 She moved to Peru in March 2017 where she volunteered for six months in a small development NGO before joining OCN in September 2017.
 Jessica is responsible for grant writing and she also manages the HELP Environment programme.

 Sandra was born in Barranquilla, on the Caribbean coast of Colombia.
 She studied economics there, and then went to Spain to do a Masters in Development Cooperation.
 She completed her thesis on the analysis of a community experience in renewable energy in Dominican Republic using the capabilities approach and human development.
 In the last 3 years she has been involved with development and cooperation organisations in countries like Colombia, Spain and the Dominican Republic.
-Sandra joined OCN in September 2017 as our Assistant Manager for Partnerships and she also manages the HELP Youth programme.
+Sandra joined OCN in September 2017 as our Assistant Manager for Marketing and Communications, looks after the finances in Peru, and she also manages the HELP Youth and HELP Women programme.

 The District of Huanchaco is part of the Trujillo province in La Libertad region, Northern Peru.
 The district capital is Huanchaco town, a quiet, easy-going place that still retains its fishing-village ambience.
 Over the last three millennia, locals have stuck to traditional ways of fishing, going out on their caballitos de totora (traditional reed fishing boats), and using their nets to gather their catch for the day.
 The district is home to Chan Chan, the largest pre-Columbian city in South America and Huanchaco town is a known surf destination.
 The argument that surfing derived from the pre-Incan caballito fishing traditions is so strong, that in 2013 Huanchaco was designated as a World Surfing Reserve.